for information on the intake process http://www.nhbh.org/servicearea.cms

 GEORGIA APEX PROGRAM

-The Georgia Apex Program is a Speciality Service providing school-based Mental Health Services to the Chattahoochee County School District.
-The Georgia Department of Behavioral Health and Developmental Disabilities, Office of Children, Young Adults, and Families, has provided funding to New Horizons Behavioral Health, a Tier 1 Service Provider, to build capacity and infrastructure for school-based mental health services in the county.
+The Georgia Apex Program is a Specialty Service providing school-based Mental Health Services to the Chattahoochee County, Harris County, Stewart County, Randolph County and Quitman County School Districts.
+The Georgia Department of Behavioral Health and Developmental Disabilities, Office of Children, Young Adults, and Families, has provided funding to New Horizons Behavioral Health, a Tier 1 Service Provider, to build capacity and infrastructure for school-based mental health services in these counties.
 School-based mental health programs lead to a variety of positive outcomes for students, their families, and their schools.

 GENERATION NEXT PROGRAM